Frequently Asked Questions

 How does studying abroad in the spring semester impact my housing options for the fall semester?

 Students approved to study abroad for spring semester 2014 and wish to live on-campus must participate in a separate room selection process.
 Housing for these students will be in the Village and select suites in Ziv.
-Students approved to study abroad for spring semester 2014 will be guaranteed on-campus housing, as long as they indicate their intent to participate in SAGE and complete the Study Abroad Application.
+Students approved to study abroad for spring semester 2015 will be guaranteed on-campus housing, as long as they apply for Room Selection and complete the Study Abroad Application.
 If there are not enough spaces in the Village to accommodate all students applying to study abroad, other spaces will be made available.

 What if I decide not to go abroad and/or am not accepted to my program?

-Students who received guaranteed fall housing who later withdraw their spring 2014 study abroad application or who are not approved to study abroad may be required to vacate the housing they selected at the conclusion of the fall semester.
+Students who received guaranteed fall housing who later withdraw their spring 2015 study abroad application or who are not approved to study abroad will be required to vacate the housing they selected at the conclusion of the fall semester.
 These students will receive priority for spring semester housing, but we cannot guarantee spring housing for students who remain on campus.
-Anyone who applies to study abroad for spring 2014 and then does not go abroad should be prepared to change housing at the end of the fall semester.
+Anyone who applies to study abroad for spring 2015 and then does not go abroad should be prepared to change housing at the end of the fall semester.